jeffqchen/SNES2VGA/N64D2VGA/README.md

 <img src="./Pics/04.jpg" width="200px" /><img src="./Pics/05.jpg" width="200px" />

-Note that the Nintendo 64 requires a mod in order to output RGBs signal, such as:
+Note that the Nintendo 64 requires a mod in order to output RGBS signal, such as:

 - [N64Digital](https://docs.pixelfx.co/N64Digital-Details.html)
 - Simple RGB mod ([Voultar's](https://voultar.com/index.php?route=product/product&product_id=50&tracking=5824d766cf098), [Borti's](https://github.com/borti4938/n64rgb/tree/master/simpleRGBamp))
 - [N64RGB](https://github.com/borti4938/n64rgb)

+### Sync

+You can choose among CSync, Luma and composite video as your sync signal with the jumper on the PCB.

+Note PAL console does not support CSync and you should not populate CSync related components.

 ### Audio